derrickkhuynh/Smart-Lamp/README.md

 3. Display_TouchSensor.cpp    -> lamp +TFT display, includes a sparkfun capacitive touch sensor.
 4. Display_TouchLibrary.cpp   -> lamp +TFT display, uses the CapacitiveSensor library.

+The Display_... files are still a work in progress and the text locations, colors, etc. are still being edited.

 Coded in PlatformIO IDE using arduino framework.